Summer Family Fun!

 7. Travel the Taco & Tamale Trail.

 Who doesn’t love a good taco?
-Make it a delicious summertime adventure and see how many of the 20+ stops on the Yakima Valley Taco & Tamale Trail you can check off!
+Make it a delicious summertime adventure and see how many of the 20+ stops on the Yakima Valey Taco & Tamale Trail you can check off!
 You’ll find authentic flavors from one end of the valley to the other.

 8. Pack a Picnic.

 The Yakima Area Arboretum is a treasure here in the valley and it’s one of the best places around for a picnic.
 Wander the trails and explore this “living museum,” home to more than 1,000 specimens over 46 acres of land.
 Then, find a shady spot for a leisurely lunch.
 Or, check out our guide to picnics on the trail.
+The Yakima Area Arboretum also hosts a wonderful kids day camp.

 9. Get Creative!

 Creative Yakima invites everyone for a pottery painting experience at their lovely studio space.
 You can take home a ceramic masterpiece painted in a day or even complete your very own collection this summer!
 They provide all the supplies and the expert tips!
+Take a look at their summer kids workshops, with themes from Minecraft and under the sea to enchanted creatures.
+Happily Painted is getting creative with two four-day kids art camps (book one day or all four days for each theme).
+Explore a vibrant world of color with the Tropical Art Camp June 16 to 19.
+Imagination meets the outdoor adventures at their July 7 to 10 Great Outdoors Art Camp, with a different outdoor theme each of the four days.

 10. Book a Riverside Camping Retreat.

-With nine cabins 20 RV sites and a large meadow for tents, Elk Ridge Campground is nestled alongside the beautiful Naches River.
+With nine cabins, 20 RV sites and a large meadow for tents, Elk Ridge Campground is nestled alongside the beautiful Naches River.
 Just about 40 minutes outside of Yakima on Highway 410, it’s a perfect, picturesque mountain escape surrounded by plenty of trails to explore.
 Bring your fishing rod!

 11. Travel Back in Time.